ethereum/swarm-dapps/README.md

 ### examples/filemanager
 This is a GUI explorer for file collections hosted on swarm.
 An example of a tool for working on file collections other than itself.
 The root hash of the explorer remains the same (or changes with upgrades); the root hash of the explored collection is appended as a fragment to the URI.
 Of course, it can be used to explore itself.

+### examples/ens-updater
+This is a GUI tool for updating ENS domain with SWARM hash.

 ### examples/bzzhandler.html

 This html installs http protocol handlers for bzz, bzzi and bzzr protocols.